montrealrobotics/vicon_data_server/README.md

 # Vicon Data Server

-This project reads tracking data from Vicon Tracker, computes translation and angular velocity, and sends it over ZeroMQ for real-time processing.
+This project reads tracking data from Vicon Tracker with the [Datastream SDK](https://www.vicon.com/software/datastream-sdk/), computes linear and angular velocity, and sends it over ZeroMQ for real-time processing.
+Data can be read from python via ZMQ socket.

 ## Installation